MaxisJaisi/maxisjaisi.github.io/index.md

 layout: home
 ---

 Hello!
-I'm Maxis, a first-year graduate student in the [mathematics department](https://www-math.umd.edu/) at the University of Maryland, College Park.
+I'm Maxis, a third year math PhD student in the [mathematics department](https://www-math.umd.edu/) at the University of Maryland, College Park.
 I obtained my bachelor of science degree in mathematics from Xiamen University Malaysia in 2021.
+Outside of work I like taking naps, as I only work best when I get enough rest.

 Click [here](\personal) to know more about me.